Nevada ADOPTEE Application for Non-Identifying Information

 The notary will verify your identity, confirm you are signing willingly, and then witness you sign the application form.

-The notary will complete the notarial certificate on the form, sign it, and affix their official seal.
-This confirms that you personally appeared and acknowledged your signature.
+The notary will complete the notarial certificate on the form, sign it, and affix their official seal, confirming that you personally appeared and acknowledged your signature.

-Once notarized, you can mail the completed application to the Nevada DCFS address listed on the form to begin the information retrieval process.
+Once notarized, mail the completed application to the Nevada DCFS address listed on the form to begin the information retrieval process.

 Comprehensive notary services for all types of adoption paperwork, including consents and agency forms, handled with care.